 Glucosamine is an endogenous aminomonosaccharide synthesized from glucose.
-Found in mucopolysaccharides, mucoproteins and chitin, a cellulose-like biopolymer in marine invertebrate exoskeletons, it is used in the biosynthesis of proteoglycans and glycosaminoglycans, sugar-protein molecules found in cartilage.
+Found in mucopolysaccharides, mucoproteins and chitin, a cellulose-like biopolymer in marine invertebrate exoskeletons, it is used in the biosynthesis of proteoglycans and glycosaminoglycans, which are sugar-protein molecules found in cartilage.
 Glucosamine has anti-inflammatory activity, and is marketed as a dietary supplement and often paired with chondroitin sulfate for joint health.

 Glucosamine has been mostly studied for osteoarthritis (OA) conditions.
 Although glucosamine/chondroitin supplementation was comparable to celecoxib in a large multicenter trial of patients with severe knee OA pain (2), and reduced circulating inflammatory cytokine IL-6 (47), other studies have not found benefit with glucosamine, chondroitin, or the combination for knee or hip OA (3) (4) (5) (6) (7) (8) (9) (10).
 Data on chondroitin alone also suggest no significant benefit (10) (11).
 In addition, no efficacy was seen with glucosamine in relieving back pain (12) (13), degenerative lumbar OA (13), or improving glucose metabolism in type 2 diabetes (14).
 Any benefits with glucosamine may be limited to older patients who have arthritis that is more severe (15) or for longer periods of time (16).